Codecademy/ugc/content/christine_yang/build-a-discord-bot-with-node-js.md

 If you’re familiar with Discord, you may have noticed the presence of a Bot.
 Bots can help automate tasks such as playing music or moderating chats.

-In this article, we will set up a Discord Bot using [Node.js].
-Node.js will allow us to write JavaScript outside of the browser.
+In this article, we will set up a Discord Bot using [Node.js], which allows us to write JavaScript outside of the browser.

 ![Gif of Bot replying "Hello" to user]